mastermalone/redux-address-form/address-form/src/components/addressForm/README.md

 # Address From Component

-The addressForm component is a customizeable react component that can be used once or many times within a parent component.
+The addressForm component is a customizable react component that can be used once or many times within a parent component or page.

 ## Usage

 The component depends on data that is provided to it via dropDownData attribute.
 The data provided is for the country states (i.e. Unites States or Canada).
-There is a json/countriesStates.json file that contains states for the U.S. and Canada.
+There is a static/json/countriesStates.json file that contains states for the U.S. and Canada.
 The data must be formated in the follow shape:
 {
   name: "United States",
-  abbrievation: "US",
+  abbreviation: "US",
-  states:[
+  states: [
     {
       name: "Alabama",
       abbreviation: "AL"